Regressor-Guided Image Editing Shifts Emotion and Disengagement Timing in Social Media: Method

-We train the emotion regressor by fine-tuning a pre-trained ResNet50 model (ImageNetV2) on a custom dataset composed of multiple emotional databases.
-Specifically, we integrate NAPS \cite{makin2012symmetry}, DIRTI \cite{haberkamp2017disgust}, CGnA10766 \cite{kim2018building}, EmoMadrid \cite{carretie2019emomadrid}, Emotion6 \cite{peng2015mixed}, GAPED \cite{dan2011geneva}, OASIS \cite{kurdi2017introducing}, OLAF \cite{miccoli2016affective}, MAPS \cite{goodman2016military}, and IAPS \cite{lang1997international}, creating a dataset of 20,460 images.
-We normalize valence and arousal ratings across databases to a unified scale from 0 to 1.
-In the appendix, we provide a figure illustrating the positions of these images within the valence-arousal space of the Circumplex Model (see Appendix \ref{app:dataset}).
+We apply min–max normalization to valence and arousal ratings across databases, mapping them onto a unified scale from 0 to 1.
+In the appendix, we provide a figure illustrating the positions of these images within the valence-arousal space of the CMA (see Appendix \ref{app:dataset}).
 Our regressor achieves a mean absolute error of 0.11 for valence and 0.12 for arousal on a validation split.

-In alignment with \crit{} and considering the range of ratings in our dataset, we set the \emref{} for the adaptation approaches to a valence value of 0.5 and an arousal value of 0.
+In alignment with the defined \crit{} as well as the CMA and the value range after normalization, we set the \emref{} for the adaptation approaches to a valence value of $v' = 0.5$ and an arousal value of $a' = 0.0$.